Recipe adapted from Cooking Classy

 - 2 cans diced tomatoes 400 grams each

 - 2 cans tomato sauce 400 g each

 - 1/2 cup beef broth

-- 2 tbsp chili powder *see note to make your own
+- 2 tablespoon chili powder *see note to make your own

-- 1 tsp sugar, white or brown will do
+- 1 teaspoon sugar, white or brown will do

 - salt and pepper to taste